sanaaDaire/Reading-notes/class-01.md

 1. adding information about web page using the <meta>
 1. adding character (copy right symbol)

+## Process and Design

+**Tips for building and designing a website:**

+-When building a website, it's very important to consider the target audience and design the website according to the information you have about them

+-Organize the information you want to present into sections or pages

+-Use a "site map" to help design your website. site maps are diagrams of the pages that will be used to structure the site.

+## Wireframes:
+- A wireframe is a simple sketch of the key information that needs to go on each page of a site

+- Wireframe involves sketching or shading areas where each element of the page will go

+- By creating a wireframe you can ensure that all of the information that needs to be on a page is included.

   ## JavaScript
   **what is script?**
   a series of instructions taht the computer can follow in